MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/where-find-business-apps.md

 Use the app-selector menu to switch between apps.

+1. Sign in to Dynamics 365 Customer Engagement (on-premises).
-1. Select the current app name.
+2. Select the current app name.

    > [!div class="mx-imgBorder"]
    > ![Select the current app name](media/access-site-map.png "Select the current app name")

-2. On the **Apps** page select an app.
+3. On the **Apps** page select an app.
 You will only see apps for your organization.

    > [!div class="mx-imgBorder"]
    > ![Select an app to use](media/access-site-map-1.png "Select an app to use")